-Working within the health & social care sectors, we aim to position our company as an industry leader.
+Working within the health, community, and welfare space we aim to position our company as an industry leader.
 We do this by helping people find the right job, helping contribute to society and the community in which we live and work, and influencing industry to set high standards, best practice and benchmarks.